eEcoLiDAR/laserchicken/Data_Formats_README.md

 # Point Cloud File Formats -work in progress
-Handeling huge point clouds requires a spatial data structure to efficiatly access each point.
+Handeling huge point clouds requires a spatial data structure to efficiently access each point.
 There is a multitude of File Formats that can be used with LAS and LAZ files.
 A summary of [File Formats](http://www.cloudcompare.org/doc/wiki/index.php?title=FILE_I/O), out of which we would focus on:

 * [CSV](https://docs.python.org/3/library/csv.html)